0xDBFB7/ionprinter/documents/log/bowtie_designs.md

 	   | |		    - bowtie nozzle extension
  ======_O_======

- Entire structure can be heated to prevent deposition and avoid
+ Entire structure can be heated to prevent deposition
 ```

 ```